DIVD-NL/web-csirt/www.divd.nl/partners.md

 ### LunaVia
 We have our office at LunaVia, which also help us out with administrative tasks and acquiring funding for our DIVD Academy.

+### Protect4S

+[Protect4S](https://www.protect4s.com/) has supported DIVD with expertise on the security of SAP systems and resources to scan the internet for vulnerabilities related to SAP systems

 ### SIDN Fund
 [SIDN Fund](https://www.sidnfonds.nl/excerpt) provided financial support in 2020 to kick start DIVD.